Thursday, November 21, 2024

 Steve Arhancet, Co-CEO of Team Liquid, on the importance of LGBTQ+ visibility at the Esports World Cup in Saudi Arabia

-Team Liquid is one of the most successful and most watched esports organizations in the world and in a landscape which is still notoriously toxic, it is also one of the most diverse teams in esports with two thirds of the team’s leadership being part of the LGBTQ+ community, including its Co-CEO Steve Arhancet.
+Team Liquid is one of the most successful and most watched esports organizations in the world and in a landscape which is still notoriously toxic, it is also one of the most diverse teams in esports with half of the team’s leadership being part of the LGBTQ+ community, including its Co-CEO Steve Arhancet.

 With this year’s Esports World Cup being held in Saudi Arabia, this posed a difficult set of decisions for Team Liquid and something that was not taken lightly by the leadership team on how best to tackle this situation.
 As a gay man, Steve had to weigh the decisions of personal and professional risk with being involved in a region where human rights are still a huge issue and allegations of sport-washing are rife.